-- A detailed programme for the planned visit - The background and motivation as well as general topics and objectives of the future project - Each organisation's contribution and expertise in relation to the future project
+- A detailed programme for the planned visit. - The background and motivation as well as general topics and objectives of the future project. - Each organisation's contribution and expertise in relation to the future project.

-Note that grants for general teacher exchange/study visits between organisations not aimed at the development of a joint project must be applied for under "Exchange of teachers and other pedagogical staff", which is described below.
+Note that grants for general teacher exchange/study visits between organisations not aimed at the development of a joint project must be applied for under "Exchange of teachers and other adult education staff", which is described below.

-Exchange of teachers and other pedagogical staff
+Exchange of teachers and other adult education staff